-Select the careers link to see a list of careers then select a career to investigate.
+Select the careers link to see an overview of careers in biotechnology.
+View list of entry level job then select a job to investigate.

-Each career page has a description of the job, salary information, education requirements and links to colleges that offer related certificates and pre-set job searches.
+Each job page has a description of the job, salary information, education requirements and links to colleges that offer related certificates and pre-set job searches.

-There are many interesting job areas in biotech and many careers can fit into a job area.
+There are many interesting job areas in biotech and many jobs can fit into a job area.
 In Biotech-Careers.org there are two ways to learn about job areas.
 The first is to click the Job Area link at the top of each page.
-From the list that is returned, choose one of the job areas to see a description and find videos and photo diaries related to that area.
+From the list that is returned, choose one of the job areas to see a description and find related jobs, blogs, alumni profiles, and videos related to that area.
 The second way to learn about a job area is to click a Job Area link in the right hand side menu.
-In this menu the size and color of a Job Area indicates the number of careers that are associated with it.
+In this menu the size and color of a Job Area indicates the number of jobs that are associated with it.

 Job Area pages link to related job areas, and, if content has been tagged with the job area it will be shown on the page too.

-We have videos that present different careers and photo journals from former students describing what it's like to work in different areas of biotech.
+We have videos that present different careers and alumni profiles from former students describing what it's like to work in different areas of biotech.

-Select the links to People or Videos to view these types of content.
+Select the links to Profiles or Videos to view these types of content.

 That's not all!